 Day 8 in Dubai – JBR- The Walk and Dubai Marina

 The last day, but there is still plenty to do.

-Spend your Day at JBR Walk (The Beach), do a Helicopter Tour and Visit Dubai Marina
+Spend Your Day at JBR Walk (The Beach) and Visit Dubai Marina

 JBR Walk – The Beach